korziee/document-requester/README.md

-# resume-requester
+# document-requester

-A tool built on Cloudflare's free tier that adds an approval step before someone can access your resume
+A tool built on Cloudflare's free tier that adds an approval step before someone can access a document

 ## TODO